OpenVPN/openvpn/doc/man-sections/server-options.rst

   the kernel routing table.

 --opt-verify
-  Clients that connect with options that are incompatible with those of the server will be disconnected.
+  **DEPRECATED** Clients that connect with options that are incompatible with those of the server will be disconnected.

   Options that will be compared for compatibility include ``dev-type``, ``link-mtu``, ``tun-mtu``, ``proto``, ``ifconfig``,